Birstall, West Yorkshire: History

 Birstall is the birthplace of Joseph Priestley, the discoverer of oxygen.
 Priestley was tutored extensively by the then Vicar of Birstall, an Edinburgh man with a keen interest in science.
 He was also a pupil at Batley Grammar School for Boys, founded in 1612 by the Rev. William Lee.
 The school still remains on Carlinghow Hill, approximately one mile from Birstall.

-Also born in Birtsall was John Nelson, a stonemason who was converted by John Wesley to Methodism whilst working in London and who returned to Birstall and became one of Wesley's most important preachers.
+Also born in Birstall was John Nelson, a stonemason who was converted by John Wesley to Methodism whilst working in London and who returned to Birstall and became one of Wesley's most important preachers.

 Birstall was prosperous before the Industrial Revolution, being within a small area that was a centre for the English white cloth industry.
 However, the Industrial Revolution saw extensive growth, and the architecture of the period still dominates today.
 The wider area became known as the Heavy Woollen District, although the decline in textile production has led to a decline in its usage; it is still used in local sport, however.
 Of this period is the cobbled marketplace with a statue of Priestley, which was erected in 1912 by public subscription and sculpted by Frances Darlington.

 In 1866 the civil parish was abolished. in 1894 Birstall became an urban district, in 1894 Birstall became a civil parish again, being formed from the part of the parish of Gomersal in Birstall Urban District, on 1 April 1937 the district was abolished and merged with the Municipal Borough of Batley.
 On 1 April 1937 the parish was also abolished and merged with Batley.
 In 1931 the parish had a population of 7204.
 In 1974, Batley district, in turn, was merged into Kirklees when the metropolitan councils were formed.

 On 16 June 2016, the local member of parliament Jo Cox was shot and stabbed in Birstall outside the library where she was due to hold a surgery for local constituents.
 She later died of her injuries.